tychonievich/cs3330-s2022/markdown/vmem.md

 unless they have both asked the operating system to enable that.

-Since 2017, it has become known that these protections are not quite a complete as they were once thought.
+Since 2017, it has become known that these protections are not quite as complete as they were once thought.
-Although these protections do ensure that one process cannot directly access another's memory, they does not guarantee the absence of side-effects of memory access that another process can detect.
+Although these protections do ensure that one process cannot directly access another's memory, they do not guarantee the absence of side-effects of memory access that another process can detect.
-For example, many hardware accelerations are based on the principle that what happens once is likely to happen again, so timing how long a memory access takes can leak some information about what other memory accesses other processes may have made.
+For example, many hardware accelerations are based on the principle that what happens once is likely to happen again, so timing how long a memory access takes can leak some information about what memory accesses other processes may have made in the recent past.

 This is one example of how a side channel might exist, and why it is challenging to reason about their absence.